madmarcos-codeup/console-game-framework/tutorial/entrancescreen.md

 This screen is the start of the adventure: the place where the player begins.

 The `EntranceScreen` will have east and west paths.
 It will also have a menu option to return to the main menu screen.
 The east path will lead to the `RedScreen`.
 The west path will lead to the `GreenScreen`.
 Both screens have not been made so we will stub these out.

+Note that one or two of our screens will implement a framework interface called `Resettable`.
+This is a simple tagging interface that allows the screen implementing it to have their menus reset when the adventure is about to start.
+This is useful if the screen has a hidden menu item that becomes revealed during the course of the adventure, but you want it to become hidden again when the adventure starts over.

 We will customize the `show` and `setup` methods.